 (This post may contain affiliate links that won’t change your price but will share some commission.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

-What Inquiry based learning is (as defined)
+What Inquiry-based learning is (as defined)

-Inquiry-based learning (IBL) is a philosophy and approach to instruction that emphasizes student-generated investigations within the context of a specific topic or subject area.
+Inquiry-based learning (IBL) is a type of learning philosophy and approach to instruction that emphasizes student-generated investigations within the context of a specific topic or subject area.
 The instructor’s role in inquiry-based lessons is to guide and support students by posing questions, providing resources, and helping them make sense of their findings.
 The result is an engaging, student-driven classroom that has the power to engage all learners.

 So what does it mean….to you?
-It means that instead of teaching a topic or skill by telling students how to do something, students need to discover for themselves how to do it.
+It means that instead of teaching a topic or new concept or skill by telling students how to do something, students need to discover for themselves how to do it.
 The scientific community has been using this style of learning since the early 1900s and we as educators can see why they choose this method of instruction:

 Some people think IBL means hands-off instruction, but it actually requires more from teachers than telling students what to do all the time.
 For example, if a student wants to learn about some animal that they saw on TV or online, as an instructor you need to help the students understand what they should be looking for when doing research.
 You can’t just let them go find information about an animal without directives or questions to guide their search.

-That would defeat one of the main points of IBL which is to teach higher-level thinking skills by having students think critically and ask questions in order to make sense of what they are doing, hence what inquiry based learning is to our students.
+That would defeat one of the main points of IBL which is to teach higher-level thinking skills by having students think critically and ask questions in order to make sense of what they are doing, hence what inquiry-based learning is to our students.

 Hands-On, Not Hands-Off

 IBL is a huge shift from teacher-centered instruction to student-centered learning.
 Teachers need to be prepared for the change in not only their classroom management but their role in an IBL lesson.
-This is why schools are really exploring this style of teaching…because teachers need skills to get kids actively engaged and asking questions so that they can make sense of the information for themselves.
+This is why schools are really exploring this style of teaching…because teachers need skills to get kids actively engaged and ask questions so that they can make sense of the information for themselves.

-What does that mean in terms of what inquiry based learning is and how to implement it?
+What does that mean in terms of what inquiry-based learning is and how to implement it?
 It means that IBL is about giving students an opportunity to explore topics of interest without merely memorizing facts and figures along the way.
 Instead, students develop essential skills in creative thinking, higher-order thinking, problem-solving, collaboration, and communication by asking questions and making discoveries through hands-on investigation.